The House Exterior Interiors Plans Location Request a Viewing

 Every aspect of this restoration was approached with the precision and integrity of Central European craftsmanship — local materials, local artisans, no shortcuts.
 The result is a house that ages beautifully and requires nothing more.

-Restoration and extension by Wietersheim Architekten (Berlin/Salzburg).
-German Brick Prize winner.
-AD Architectural Digest feature.
+Restoration and extension by Wietersheim Architekten.
+AD Architectural Digest AD100 feature.

-Large pool with polished concrete finish, heated via solar energy surplus.
+Large saltwater pool with durable coating, heated via solar energy surplus.
 Generous stone sun terrace with shaded pergola lounge.
 Views into the wooded valley.

 Underfloor Heating